greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

     gppkg install DataSciencePython3.9-x.x.x-gp7-el8_x86_64.gppkg
     ```

-    where x.x.x replresents any existing preloaded libraries.
+    where x.x.x is the version string.

-2. Add the `postgresml` library to preload when the VMware Greenplum server starts, using the `shared_preload_libraries` server configuration parameter:
+2. Add the `postgresml` library to preload when the VMware Greenplum server starts, using the `shared_preload_libraries` server configuration parameter and then restart the cluster.

+For example:

     ```
     gpconfig -c shared_preload_libraries -v 'xxx, pgml'
     ```

+    where xxx represents any existing preloaded libraries.

-3. Set the Python virtual environment:
+3. Set the Python virtual environment.

+At the session level:

     ```
     SET pgml.venv='$GPHOME/ext/DataSciencePython3.9';
     ```

+To last beyond a session:

+    ```
+    gpconfig -c pgml.venv -v '$GPHOME/ext/DataSciencePython3.9'
+    gpconfig -u
+    ```

+>**Note**
+>If this yields the the error message, `[CRITICAL]:-not a valid GUC: pgml.venv` it means you failed to run Step 2, including restarting the cluster, beforehand.

 Proceed to the next section to register the `postgresml` module.